-- The interior lamps will stay on for a while after all the doors and the liftgate are closed. - The interior lamps will come on and stay on for a while whenever you remove the key from the ignition.
+With Delayed Illumination, the interior lamps will stay on for about 25 seconds after all the doors and the liftgate are closed.

+With Exiting Lighting, the interior lamps will come on and stay on for about 25 seconds whenever you remove the key from the ignition.